This is when Sheffield Christmas market is returning to the city centre

 You will also be able to take a visit to see Santa at the Grotto, and view the city from the sky on the iconic big wheel.

-Unfortunately, Thor’s Tipi which usually sets up in the Peace Gardens has not confirmed if it will be returning in 2021.
+Unfortunately, Thor’s Tipi which usually sets up in the Peace Gardens will not be returning for 2021, but there will be a bar in the gardens.

 The event is free to enter and does not have any entry restrictions.
 However, it will cost to purchase any items and there will be extra costs for things like Santa’s Grotto and the big wheel.